mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 both body and mind.

 EVOLUTIONARY DEVELOPMENT

 Little is known of the Hhkar's lost homeworld of Ssrar.
-Evolving from carnivorous hunters, the Hhkar are thought to have developed a semi- nomadic existence, migrating over the course of generations as climatic conditions changed.
+Evolving from carnivorous hunters, the Hhkar are thought to have developed a semi-nomadic existence, migrating over the course of generations as climatic conditions changed.
 Ssrar is known to have been very geologically active with an atmosphere tainted by sulphur compounds.
 These conditions account for a major trait of Hhkar now living far from this lost home: